gcpjedi/google-k8s-workshop-v2/modules/12-namespaces-rbac.md

     > Note: Output should be no. The user can do nothing as you didn't associate it with any role

-1. Switch back to the normal context
+1. Switch back to the normal context.

     ```shell
     kubectl config use-context gke-workshop